pybind/pybind11/docs/faq.rst

 Ctrl-C is received by the Python interpreter, and holds it until the GIL is released, so a long-running function won't be interrupted.

 To interrupt from inside your function, you can use the ``PyErr_CheckSignals()`` function, that will tell if a signal has been raised on the Python side.
-It's a flag check so its impact is negligible.
-If a signal is on, interrupt execution by throwing an exception that gets translated to KeyboardInterrupt (see :doc:`advanced/exceptions` section):
+This function merely checks a flag, so its impact is negligible.
+When a signal has been received, you can explicitely interrupt execution by throwing an exception that gets translated to KeyboardInterrupt (see :doc:`advanced/exceptions` section):

 .. code-block:: cpp

     class interruption_error: public std::exception {
     public:
-        const char* what() const noexcept{
+        const char* what() const noexcept {
             return "Interruption signal caught.";
         }
     };